caojiangling/git2019/readme.txt

 Git is a distributed version control system.
-Git IS FREE software distributed under the GPL.
+Git IS FREE software distributed under the GPL git has a mutable index called stated.